A R T I C L E S O F A S S O C I A T I O N

 Art.
 27 An evaluation of the activities of the Association, including a review of the Articles of Association and the Rules of Procedure, should be made at regular intervals.
 In preparation for this, the Executive Secretary shall present a report on the activities of the Association to the Council.

 Art.
 28 The working language of the Associations shall be English.
-All the Association’s documents, reports and deliverables have to be in English language.
+All the Association’s documents, reports and deliverables shall be in English language.
 If a document has to be filed with the competent authorities, the Executive Secretary shall have the document translated into the required official language.

 Art.
 29 In the event of a dispute arising between members or the members and a body of the Association, the members concerned will use all means to endeavor to solve the dispute by internal conciliation with the help of other members.